 We have an announcement on our home page, but just incase you missed it....
 'Dawn Star Ranch is NO LONGER operational.
-We have completely dispersed the herd, and have moved on to a new chapter in our exciting lives.
+Due to family health issues we were forced to move.
+We have completely dispersed the herd, and have turned the page on to a new chapter in our exciting lives.

 So you've disbudded all your goats, but wait--is that a horn??
 NOPE that is a 'scur.'
 In this blog we are going to touch up on scurs, what they are, and what you can do about them...

 Scurs modeled by VCH SunCatcher Ascension 'Ace' before his were removed.

 Everyone has an opinion on the subject.
 So here is our two cents....

 Spring is almost here, and there are TONS of advertisements for "Lagerians," "Mini Nubians," "Alpine Nigerian crosses", and the list goes on.
 So, are these really miniature dairy goats??
 Lets find out before you buy that cute blue-eyed, floppy eared 'mini.'